 The Mariner’s screw case back, screw-down protected crown, unidirectional ratcheting bezel and most importantly, 200 meters of water resistance, complete most dive watch checklists.
 The anti-reflective sapphire crystal and sapphire display case back make it easier to both admire and photograph.

-The Luminox 6502.BO should be considered a durable, dependable and extremely legible automatic sports watch that could possibly work with more formal attire on larger wrists.
+The Luminox Modern Mariner Automatic (Ref.
+6502.BO) should be considered a durable, dependable and extremely legible automatic sports watch that could possibly work with more formal attire on larger wrists.
 Particularly if you have diving or tactical needs for work or recreation, the Modern Mariner Automatic should prove to be a good choice.